 SubmitDiagInfo entries indicate when analytics information was sent to Apple.

-If you are signed in as an administrator user, you can view all reports.
-If you are not signed in as an administrator, you can view only User Reports.
+If you’re signed in as an administrator user, you can view all reports.
+If you’re not signed in as an administrator, you can only view User Reports.

 All analytics information is sent to Apple anonymously.